haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-import.md

 If you enter `bin/magento app:config:import` without the optional flag, you're required to confirm the changes.

-For example, if configuration file contains one new {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} and one new store, the following  message is displayed:
+例如， if configuration file contains one new {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} and one new store, the following  message is displayed:

     These Websites will be created: New Website
     These Groups will be created: New Store